iterative/dvc.org/content/docs/start/data-pipelines.md

 </details>

 This should be a good point to commit the changes with Git.
-This include `.gitignore`, `dvc.lock`, and `dvc.yaml` — which describe our pipeline.
+These include `.gitignore`, `dvc.lock`, and `dvc.yaml` — which describe our pipeline.

 ## Reproduce